 This chicken breed is very healthy and make great layers and pets.
 Many prefer this breed to raise free range chickens eggs and organic free range chickens.

 You can purchase black sex link chicks at Cackle Hatchery, Purely Poultry, and McMurray Hatchery.

 Black Australorp Chicken

 Black Australorps are wonderful chickens to have in your flock!
 This clean-legged breed originated in Australia from the Orpington chicken.
 They got a lot of attention in the 1920s when they broke several world records for the most eggs laid!
-You can find them now in any farm store in the US.
+You can find them now in just about any farm store in the US.

 Their black feathers also have shades of green, and the hens are great layers and very friendly.
 This big black chicken will tolerate confinement well, and is an egg laying machine of over 250 eggs per year.

 You can purchase this breed at Cackle Hatchery, Purely Poultry, and Meyer Hatchery.